Learning Outcomes

 This article has covered the following key knowledge points:

-- Damages for breach of contract require causation, certainty, and foreseeability.
+- Damages for breach of contract are limited by causation, certainty, foreseeability, and mitigation (avoidability).

-- Causation: The breach must be a substantial factor in causing the loss.
+- Causation: The breach must be a substantial factual cause of the loss; losses that would have occurred anyway are not recoverable.

-- Foreseeability: Only losses foreseeable at contract formation are recoverable.
+- Foreseeability: Only losses foreseeable at contract formation are recoverable—either direct damages or consequential damages that arise from known special circumstances.

-- Direct damages are always recoverable; consequential damages require special notice.
+- Direct damages are generally recoverable when caused, certain, and foreseeable; consequential damages require proof of special notice and foreseeability.

 Key Terms and Concepts